spykard/Classification-HMMs/README.md

 (3) Didn't work
 (4) [Experimental Results of State-emission HMM.txt](Console%20Logs/Experimental%20Ressults%20of%20State-emission%20HMM.txt)
 (5) Idea 2 didn't work, idea 3 didn't work [Experimental Results of Clustered HMM.txt](Console%20Logs/Experimental%20Results%20of%20Clustered%20HMM.txt).
 (6) A HMM can increase the performance of any bag-of-words-based Machine Learning classifier or tool by utilizing the sequential information of text.
 This is done by producing artificial labels.
 [Experimental Results of State-emission HMM.txt](Console%20Logs/Experimental%20Results%20of%20State-emission%20HMM.txt) and [Experimental Results on Big Dataset.txt](Console%20Logs/Experimental%20Results%20on%20Big%20Dataset.txt)
+(7) It is possible to have HMM that don't utilize sequential data at all.

 <br><br/>